• info@al-dirassa.com

 وَوَهَبْنَا لِدَاوُودَ سُلَيْمَانَ ۚ نِعْمَ الْعَبْدُ ۖ إِنَّهُ أَوَّابٌ

 And to David We gave Solomon.
-An excellent servant, indeed he was one repeatedly turning back [to Allah].
+An excellent servant!
+Indeed, he was one who often turned back [to Allah].
 (38:30)

-But if they turn away – then know that Allah is your protector.
-Excellent is the protector, and Excellent is the helper.
+Then know that Allah is your protector.
+Excellent is the protector, and excellent is the helper.
 (8:40)

 وَنِعْمَ أَجْرُ الْعَامِلِينَ